emmanuelpali/leetcodeChallenge/README.md

 https://app.codingrooms.com/app/org/bptn-bootcamps-Wikw6pa/course/full-stack-developer-bootcamp%253A-cohort-2-3p7aTai/b/leetcode-problems-qRJ3BCm|

-## Average Salary Excluding the Minimum and Maximum Salary
+## Emmanuel - Average Salary Excluding the Minimum and Maximum Salary

 <h4> Approach and Reasoning behind it </h4>
 - This is pretty straight forward, since we want to calculate the average excluding the max and minimum salaries, we simply keep get the two excluding salaries and subtract them from the total sum of salaries and calculate the average.